Official Cruelty-Free Makeup Brands in 2023

 The beauty brand innovates by creating new cosmetics such as CODE FFL (Forget Fake Lashes).

-CODE FFL is pre-mascara plumper that will fatten and lengthen your lashes to the next level.
+CODE FFL is a pre-mascara plumper that will strengthen your lashes to the next level.

 Granted, Code Beautiful doesn’t have an extensive range of beauty products.